GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### Type Conversion
 It is possible to convert a data type to another different data type.
-The following three are the conversion commonly used when developing Python program:
+The following three are the conversion commonly used when developing a Python program:

 | FUNCTION  | NAME               | DESCRIPTION                                                                                                        |
 |-----------|--------------------|--------------------------------------------------------------------------------------------------------------------|